The Final 3 Types of Videos You Need on Your Website

 When It Makes Sense

 When you need and want to wow your audience, this is the way to go.
-It’s likely that there is a script, big crew, lots of equipment, actors, and logistics involved.
+It’s likely that there is a script, a big crew, lots of equipment, actors, and logistics involved.

 Production Quality?